 Inform the student teacher that there are concerns about their progress and that steps need to be taken to address this.
 Also inform the school co-ordinator of the concerns.
-During discussion with the student, formulate an agreed plan of action on the Issues of Concern Form (Appendix Seven page 22) that the student can use to guide their progress in the area identified.
+During discussion with the student, formulate an agreed plan of action on the Issues of Concern Form (see page 29) that the student can use to guide their progress in the area identified.
 The student and associate teacher both need to sign this form.